 Adjustments to federal income or loss you report in column A generally are necessary because of the difference between California and federal law relating to depreciation methods, special credits, and accelerated write-offs.
-As a result, the recovery period or the basis you should use to figure California depreciation may be different from the amount used for federal purposes.
-For more information about the types of income and adjustments that often require adjustments, see the instructions for Schedule CA (540NR), column B and column C, line 12.
+As a result, the recovery period or basis you use to figure California depreciation may be different from the amount used for federal purposes, and you may need to make an adjustment to your farm income or loss.
+For more information, see the instructions for column B and column C, line 12.

-Use form FTB 3801, to figure the total adjustment for line 18 if you have:
+Use form FTB 3801 to figure the total adjustment for line 18 if you have:

-- · One or more passive activities that produce a loss. - One or more passive activities that produce a loss and any nonpassive activity reported on federal Schedule F (Form 1040), Profit or Loss From Farming.
+- One or more passive activities that produce a loss. - One or more passive activities that produce a loss and any nonpassive activity reported on federal Schedule F (Form 1040), Profit or Loss From Farming.

-Use form FTB 3885A, to figure the total adjustment for line 18 if you have:
+Use form FTB 3885A to figure the total adjustment for line 18 if you have:

-- Only nonpassive activities which produce either gains or losses (or a combination of gains and losses). - Passive activities that produce gains.
+- Only nonpassive activities which produce either gains or losses (or combination of gains and losses). - Passive activities that produce gains.